mbitirini/ip_tracker/README.md

 The challenge is to build out an IP Address Tracker app and get it looking as close to the design as possible.
 To get the IP Address locations, I used the [IP Geolocation API by IPify](https://geo.ipify.org/).
 To generate the map, I used [LeafletJS](https://leafletjs.com/).

-My users are be able to:
+My users are able to:

 - View the optimal layout for each page depending on their device's screen size
 - See hover states for all interactive elements on the page